ethanavelar/Transparent-Elementary/README.md

 # Trantheon
-Dock theme for elementary os freya.
+Tranparent version of the pantheon plank theme found on elementary os freya.